 Shhh!
 Dyed coffee filters are the secret ingredient behind this DIY fall door wreath.
 Snag the stylish look by dip-dyeing paper coffee filters in bowls of diluted food coloring.
 Let the filters dry, then hot-glue them to a white grapevine wreath.
 Use just a dot of hot glue to start, press the center of the coffee filter onto the DIY wreath, and crinkle and fold the edges to achieve the floral effect.
 A pretty polka-dot burlap ribbon serves as a "spot-on" finishing touch to this home entrance idea.

 Warm up your fall porch decor with an easy-to-make wreath.
 To craft this outdoor fall display, press spider mums with 1-inch stems into a foam wreath.
 The bright blooms will last a few days, especially if you spritz them with water a few times.
 Finish off this chic home entrance by hanging your DIY wreath with a plaid scarf.

 Using a tiered wire plant stand on your front porch saves display space and creates an easy home for smaller items.
 Fill the outdoor display with a variety of fall pumpkins, gourds, foliage, and fruit, using wooden bowls and vintage crocks to add interest.

 Glimmering Harvest Wreath

 Add shine to a traditional harvest wreath with a touch of metallic paint.
 Divide purchased dried wheat into three groups.
 Lightly brush each group with a different color of paint (we chose gold, copper, and brass).
 Let dry, then tuck the stalks into a purchased wheat wreath, starting from the inside and working outward.
-Complete your creation by attaching a handwritten welcome to the wreath with hot glue.
+Complete your front door creation by attaching a handwritten welcome to the wreath with hot glue.